constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 Alternatively, MissionControl can be started with a group directly using the `-g GROUP` command line argument.
 ```

-The main window of Constellation contains three parts:
+The main window of Constellation can be divided into three parts:

 - Information about the entire Constellation on top
 - A section for controlling the entire Constellation